 As businesses struggle to ensure they’re now meeting GDPR guidelines, here we’ll take a look at what it actually is.

 Put simply, GDPR is a modernization of data protection law in Europe.
 Times have changed dramatically over the past 20 years, with computers and technology playing an integral part in our everyday lives.

-The way data is collected, stored, and used has really changed, and not necessarily for the better.
-That’s why GDPR was introduced.
+The way data is collected, stored and used has really changed, and not necessarily for the better.
+That’s why GDPR has been introduced.
 It modernizes the law, while also providing a more streamlined approach to data protection.

 Replacing the 1995 Data Protection Directive

 GDPR has replaced the 1995 Data Protection Directive.
-While somewhat effective, this directive was out of date.
+While somewhat effective, this directive had become a little out of date.

 So, what exactly has changed with GDPR?
 Well, for consumers, it’s given them better access and greater control over the data businesses hold about them.

 For businesses, there’s a lot more rules and regulations to meet on how data can be collected and used.